Leadtech/BootFramework/README.md

 - Develop php7 polyfill so we can implement php7 features and still be backward compatible with PHP >= 5.5.x

 ### On my mind...
-- Implement a "bootstrap" module to hook into the service container so that the builder can register core services to the service container and improve how the builder is used.
-For example, currently if you work with the console or http components you will need to register the service to the container from your application context.
-It would be more logical to let the builder return a sub class (for example  HttpApplicationContext) and add a run() method to encapsulate ugly stuff like: $app->get('http')->handle().
-- Build in metadata container to integrate tools like swagger (without annotations)
+- Build in metadata container to integrate documentation tools like swagger (without annotations)

 ### Caveats